Last updated: 4 December 2023

 Later, Napoleon’s conquests spread the new rightism to the Low Countries (Belgium, the Netherlands and Luxembourg), Switzerland, Germany, Poland and many parts of Spain and Italy.
 The states that had resisted Napoleon kept left – Britain, the Austro-Hungarian Empire and Portugal.
 This European division, between the left- and right-hand nations would remain fixed for more than 100 years, until after the First World War.

 Although left-driving Sweden ceded Finland to right-driving Russia after the Finnish War (1808-1809), Swedish law – including traffic regulations – remained valid in Finland for another 50 years.
 It wasn’t until 1858 that an Imperial Russian decree made Finland swap sides.

 The trend among nations over the years has been toward driving on the right, but Britain has done its best to stave off global homogenisation.
 With the expansion of travel and road building in the 1800s, traffic regulations were made in every country.
 Left-hand driving was made mandatory in Britain in 1835.
 Countries which were part of the British Empire followed suit.
 This is why to this very day, India, Australasia and the former British colonies in Africa go left.
 An exception to the rule, however, is Egypt, which had been conquered by Napoleon before becoming a British dependency.

 Japan was never part of the British Empire, but its traffic also goes to the left.
 Although the origin of this habit goes back to the Edo period (1603-1868), it wasn’t until 1872 that this unwritten rule became more or less official.
 That was the year when Japan’s first railway was introduced, built with technical aid from the British.
-Gradually, a massive network of railways and tram tracks was built, and of course all trains and trams drove on the left-hand side.
+Gradually, a massive network of railways and tram tracks was built, and of course all trains and trams rode on the left-hand side.
 Still, it took another half century till in 1924 left-side driving was clearly written in a law.